 Our huge ‘wildlife windows’ provide fantastic views – of birds and wildlife, of the natural environment, and of the enormous sky.
 Hen Harriers, Buzzards, Chough, Barn Owls, Deer, occasionally Eagles are all on view.
 Our ruin by the roadside, supported by the RSPB, protects rare birds.
 Rockmountain overlooks a Site of Special Scientific Interest featured on BBC’s Springwatch in 2007.
 The views take in the Atlantic and Loch Gorm to the West, Loch Gruinart and Mull to the North, and Jura to the East.

-We are 5 minutes’ drive from the village of Bruichladdich.
-The house has its own car parking area next to a single track tarmac road, and is not overlooked by other houses.
+We are a few minutes’ drive from the village of Bruichladdich.
+We have our own car park, we are next to a single track tarmac road, and Rockmountain is not overlooked by other houses.

 Whether you’re familiar with Islay, or contemplating a first visit, we would be delighted to help you make the most of your stay.
-Please explore this website, and contact Larry by e-mail at firstname.lastname@example.org
+Please explore this website, and e-mail me (Larry) at email@example.com